HOW TO GET TO HUMBER STREET SESH

 Q. Is there a site map and programme?

 A. We have plenty of site maps and programmes to issue around the festival site on the day.
-If you can’t wait and want to plan your day now you can do this on our Line Up and Stages pages or by downloading the NEW Humber Street App from your app store.
+Our website will also be updated with all the artist and stage information closer to the festival on the Line Up and Stages pages.

 TICKETS & ENTRY TO HSS